 Frequently asked questions

-To be treated by an Endeavor Health doctor or advanced practice provider as in-network, you would need to ensure that you are enrolled in a plan where Endeavor Health is in-network.
+To be treated by an Endeavor Health doctor or advanced practice provider as in-network, you would need to ensure that you are enrolled in a plan where Endeavor Health is in-network by the end of Medicare annual enrollment on Dec.
+7, 2025.
 To explore all your insurance options that maintain your in-network access to Endeavor Health:

 You should always go to the closest emergency room if you’re experiencing any type of emergency.
 Patients will always have access to Endeavor Health’s emergency department, regardless of network status, until patients are stable and can independently determine if they would like to be transferred to an alternate facility to be covered under in-network rates for the duration of their care.

-Yes, Endeavor Health will schedule office visits and outpatient/elective services for patients on Medicare Advantage plans where Endeavor Health is no longer in-network.
-However, you may incur higher costs associated with out-of-network care and pre-payment might be required based on your out-of-network benefits.
-We recommend calling the phone number on your current insurance card to inquire about specific coverage and payment responsibilities.
+Yes.
+Endeavor Health will continue to schedule office visits and outpatient/elective services for patients on Medicare Advantage plans where Endeavor Health is no longer in-network.
+We will also continue to bill your insurance for your care.
+However, out-of-network benefits vary by plan and you may incur higher costs associated with out-of-network care.
+We recommend calling the phone number on your current insurance card to ask about specific coverage and payment responsibilities.

-You are welcome to keep your appointments with Endeavor Health providers even if Endeavor Health is no longer an in-network provider.
-However, you may incur higher costs associated with out-of-network care and pre-payment might be required based on your out-of-network benefits.
-We recommend calling the phone number on your current insurance card to inquire about specific coverage and payment responsibilities.
+You are welcome to keep your appointments with Endeavor Health providers and continue to use all our services, even if Endeavor Health is no longer an in-network provider.
+However, out-of-network benefits vary by plan and you may incur higher costs associated with out-of-network care.
+We recommend calling the phone number on your current insurance card to ask about specific coverage and payment responsibilities.

 No. As the number of Medicare beneficiaries participating in Medicare Advantage (MA) plans increases — alongside the growing variety of MA plans and products offered — healthcare providers nationwide face new challenges and opportunities to maintain strong clinical, financial and operational performance.
 That is why Endeavor Health is modifying its participation in several Medicare Advantage health plans.
 By partnering with select Medicare Advantage plans, Endeavor Health can invest more in a patient-centered approach to care and our healthcare providers can prioritize your overall health, wellbeing and satisfaction above administrative burdens.

 Out-of-network refers to a healthcare provider who does not have a contract with a particular health insurance plan.
+Medicare Advantage plans offer a wide variety of out-of-network benefits.
 If you use an out-of-network provider, healthcare services could cost more.
+We recommend calling the phone number on your current insurance card to ask if you have out-of-network benefits, and if your costs are higher to see out-of-network providers.

 Fill out the form below, and we'll be in touch with educational Medicare information.